xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES
 ---------------------------------
-2018.9 Apr 1, 2018
+   -- enh (keith)  Add xSchedule event which fires when a controller becomes unreachable 2018.9 Apr 1, 2018
    -- enh (gil/dkulp)  Added ability to render a waveform range selection.
 Fixes #489.
    -- enh (keith)  Add xCapture for capturing E131/ArtNET data from the network and save it to a FSEQ or ESEQ file